Folakemi2024/Skilharvest-Personal-Capstone-project/README.md

 Click on editing,then find and select

-From the drop down, select go to Special, then check blanks to look for blank cells
+From the drop down, select go to Special, then click blanks to look for blank cells, then delete